Special event recycling

 Download and print recycling signs

 Posting clear signs on recycling and trash containers can boost event recycling success.
-The image links to a page where you can download free event recycling signs.
+The DNR has several signs available to download and print for free.

 You can also create custom signs using a tool from The Recycling Partnership.